 • Reduce eye pressure to 16-18 mm Hg

-• "Glaucoma" (glaucoma) and micronutrients: this is primarily about correcting deficits in antioxidants and omega 3 fatty acids that often occur with glaucoma
+• “Green star” (glaucoma) and micronutrients: this is mainly about.a to correct deficiencies in antioxidants and omega 3 fatty acids that often occur in glaucoma

-• Vitamins C and E: reduce oxidative stress and eye pressure
+• Vitamin C and E: reduce oxidative stress and eye pressure

 • Secondary plant substances such as quercetin, OPC, carotenoids etc: improve blood circulation, reduce oxidative stress and eye pressure